sebastiancostiug/arch_install/README.md

 ## Notes

 - **Backup your data!** This script will format drives and make system changes.
-- Tested with the latest Arch ISO as of [date].
+- Tested with the latest Arch ISO as of June 2025.

 ---

-# Folder Structure
+## Folder Structure

 - `install.sh` — Main entry point for the installer
 - `README.md` — Documentation